SkylineCommunications/dataminer-docs/connector-help/connector_help/Crucible_Technologies_Meter_Driver.md

 The table contains the following consumption counters:

 - **Current Consumption**: Consumption during the day, updated every half hour.
 The consumption is reset at the start of the day.
 - **Daily Consumption**: Consumption of the last day, updated every day with last day's consumption total.
-This total can be reset using the *Reset Daily* button, to mask abnormal behaviour.
+This total can be reset using the *Reset Daily* button, to mask abnormal behavior.
 - **Weekly Consumption**: Consumption of the last week, updated at the start of each week with last week's consumption total.
-This total can be reset using the *Reset Weekly* button, to mask abnormal behaviour.
+This total can be reset using the *Reset Weekly* button, to mask abnormal behavior.
 - **Monthly Consumption**: Consumption of the last month, updated at the start of a month with last month's consumption total.
-This total can be reset using the *Reset Monthly* button, to mask abnormal behaviour.
+This total can be reset using the *Reset Monthly* button, to mask abnormal behavior.
 - **Daily History**: Consumption history of today as logged by the device.
 Reset at the start of the day.
 - **Weekly History**: Consumption history of this week as logged by the device.
 Reset at the start of the week.
 - **Monthly History**: Consumption history of this month day as logged by the device.
 Reset at the start of the month.